ainc/awesomeincu-2015/_courses/intro-to-web.md

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/8IryuzzI2DA?rel=0&amp;controls=0"></iframe></div>

-This part-time, evening course covers introductory content used to prepare students for our full-time, intensive Bootcamp program. helping you build a solid foundation in HTML, CSS, and JavaScript.
+This part-time, evening course covers the same introductory content used to prepare students for our full-time, intensive Bootcamp program.
+It is designed to help you build a solid foundation in HTML, CSS, and JavaScript.

 Classes are two nights per week, two hours per night, for nine weeks.
 No prior programming experience is required, but basic computer skills (typing, using a web browser, etc) are helpful.
 Awesome Inc students have come from a variety of backgrounds, including manufacturing, design, food service, and healthcare.
 In addition to in-class hours, our instructional team is available for Q&A throughout the week via Slack.